Table of Contents

 Common Long-Term Business Loan Terms

 Business loan terms vary depending on the type of lender, loan amount, what the funds are being used for, and borrower qualifications.
-Generally, long-term business loans range from 3 to 25 years, though some terms may be shorter or longer.
+Generally, long-term business loans range from three to 25 years, though some terms may be shorter or longer.
 Loans through the SBA often have the longest terms, while alternative lenders typically have terms of less than five years.

 Pros and Cons of Long-Term Business Loans

-Lenders offer financing that can be useful for a number of small business investments, but there may be times when a short-term option may be preferable to a long-term loan.
+Lenders offer financing that can be useful for a number of small business investments, but there may be times when a short-term business loan may be preferable to a long-term loan.
 Before making any final decisions on whether to choose a long-term small business loan or short-term financial product, check out some pros and cons for long-term financing.

 Pros of Long-Term Lending Options